 By registering an IVOA Standard in a Registry, it gets a unique IVOA Resource Identifier which then can be referred to in other resource descriptions, namely for services that support the standard.

 In 2010, the StandardRegExt standard is still under development.

-(Note that StandardRegExt was previously referred as "VOStandard", but it was decided to change its name to better reflect what it is).
+(Note that StandardRegExt was previously referred as "VOStandard", but it was decided to change it to a more descriptive term).